bomonike/bomonike.github.io/mac-mini.md

 ---
-change: git commit -m"v006 + speech to text :mac-mini.md"
+change: git commit -m"v008 + whine img seq. :mac-mini.md"
 ---

 This is <a target="_blank" href="https://bomonike.github.io/mac-mini.md">https://bomonike.github.io/mac-mini.md</a>.

 Since October 2024, the 2024 Mac Mini has been the subject of many videos on YouTube.
 Some call it a "game-changer" for its price-performance.

-## Physicals
+## Physical Portability?

-Most reviewers focus on the specs and performance of the Mac Mini and complain about Power button on the bottom corner.
+Most reviewers focus on the specs and performance of the Mac Mini and whine about Power button on the bottom corner.
    * PROTIP: there are 3D printed to put that on the side.
 And many let the unit sleep and use the GUI to shut down anyway. <a target="_blank" href="https://youtube.com/shorts/DJ8HQfF_ghQ?si=7vC-llZ0r5L4oOYr">A Reddit user shows how to 3D print a stand that is also a giant power on and off button</a>.

 But I think that the revolution is the form factor.

+The 2024 Mac Mini only comes with a power cable that plugs into a wall outlet.

+[_] PROTIP: To make the 2024 Mac Mini portable, get a <strong>big battery</strong> with enough ampere to last for a day, like those designed for use with MacBook Pro laptops.

+This approach may be fine because you can now <strong>reuse components</strong> from another desktop computer or want to get exactly the componenents you want, such as an 5K/8K monitor, ergonomic keyboard, etc. The advantage is that you can use a nice monitor that's bigger and better than on any laptop.

 PROTIP: Like other mini PCs, students can run local machine using the internet provided in <strong>school and public libraries</strong>.
 Its Wi-Fi 6E (802.11ax) means you can sit in a corner at Starbucks.